The Secret of True Da'as: Escaping the Deceptions of Yerovam ben Nevat

 The Great Deception of Yerovam ben Nevat

 History teaches us how easy it is to overturn a person's mind, and even that of an entire nation.
-Yerovam ben Nevat managed to brainwash ten entire tribes in a single day!
+Yerovam ben Nevat managed to overturn the minds of ten entire tribes in a single day!
 Instead of going up to the Beis HaMikdash, they went to escort the golden calves.

-How is it possible that in one day the entire nation would flip and worship calves?
-Yerovam did not simply tell them to worship idols.
+How is it possible that in one day the entire nation could flip and worship calves?
+Yerovam did not just tell them to worship idols.
 He gave them excellent sermons, explanations, and persuasions based on Pshat (literal meaning), Remez (allusion), Drush (homiletics), and Sod (Kabbalistic secrets).
 He claimed that this was the "Ox in the Divine Chariot."

-He explained to them that there are Keruvim (Cherubs) in the Beis HaMikdash, the face of an ox and the face of an eagle, and he said, "We are the ox in the Chariot."
-He claimed that in the Beis HaMikdash they were worshiping idols because the Keruvim, male and female, were situated together, and he was coming to create a "separation" for reasons of modesty and the prohibition of yichud (seclusion between men and women)—we will place the male in Beis El and the female in Dan.
-He used incredibly profound wisdom to confuse the minds of an entire nation within a split second.
+He explained to them that there are Cherubim in the Beis HaMikdash, the face of an ox and the face of an eagle, and he said: "We are the ox in the Chariot."
+He claimed that in the Beis HaMikdash they were worshiping idols because the Cherubim, male and female, were together, and he was coming to create a "separation" for reasons of modesty and the prohibition of yichud (seclusion of a man and woman)—we will place the male in Beis El and the female in Dan.
+He used tremendous intellect to confuse the minds of an entire nation within a split second.

 The Miracle of the Burning of Heretical Books

-Rebbe Nachman of Breslov reveals to us a tremendous secret about the power of that deception: "If even one page from the books of Yerovam ben Nevat had remained, we would not have lasted a single second."
+Rebbe Nachman of Breslov reveals to us an awesome secret about the power of that deception: "If even one page from the books of Yerovam ben Nevat had remained, we would not be able to withstand it for a single second."

-"And it is a great favor that all these books were concealed and burned... because it would have been completely impossible to draw close to Hashem, may He be blessed" (based on Likutey Moharan).
+"And this is a great favor that all these books were concealed and burned... for it would have been completely impossible to draw close to Hashem, may He be blessed" (based on Likutey Moharan).

 From here we learn a tremendous foundation in the service of Hashem.
-Rebbe Nachman explains (in Torah 255) that if a person believes in the tzaddik without any da'as (spiritual awareness), it is considered as nothing.
+Rebbe Nachman explains (in Torah 255) that if a person believes in the tzaddik without any Da'as, it is considered as nothing.

 A person cannot come to the tzaddik without delving deeply: Why am I coming here?
 What are they showing me here?
 Why do I need to wake up for Chatzos?
-If he lacks da'as, he turns it into a game.
-One day he decides that so-and-so is a tzaddik, and tomorrow he will decide that someone else is a tzaddik, and he completely fails to understand the goal.
+If he lacks Da'as, he turns it into a game.
+One day he decides that so-and-so is a tzaddik, and tomorrow he will decide that someone else is a tzaddik, and he completely misses the point.

-True da'as is to take the moral instruction of Likutey Moharan and apply it in practical terms: If it says Chatzos—then let there be Chatzos.
-If it says Vatikin (praying at sunrise)—let there be Vatikin.
+True Da'as is to take the moral teachings of Likutey Moharan and apply them in practice: If it says Chatzos—then let there be Chatzos.
+If it says Vatikin (sunrise prayer)—let there be Vatikin.
 If it says an hour of Hisbodedus—let there be an hour of Hisbodedus.

-Da'as is to fulfill the advice: to guard one's eyes, to guard the holiness of the Bris (the covenant of purity), to be a man of truth, to love everyone, and to know that I am the worst of all.
-As it is written in Biur HaLikutim: "He hears his disgrace, remains silent, and is still"—that you truly believe that when they disgrace you, it is justified.
+Da'as is fulfilling the advice: to guard one's eyes, to guard the holiness of the Bris (covenant), to be a man of truth, to love everyone, and to know that I am the worst of all.
+As it is written in the Biur HaLikutim: "He will hear his disgrace, be silent, and keep still"—meaning you should truly believe that when they disgrace you, it is justified.

-A person must guard himself, because he does not know which kelipos (negative spiritual forces) surround him from previous reincarnations.
-Rebbe Nachman brings down (in Torah 152) that every soul, even the holiest one, has sins.
+A person must guard himself, because he does not know which kelipos surround him from previous reincarnations.
+Rebbe Nachman brings down (in Torah 152) that every soul, even the holiest, has transgressions.
 A person does not know what he was in the past—perhaps he was from the tribe of Binyamin, perhaps from the Spies, or perhaps from the congregation of Korach.

-If a person does not guard his eyes and thoughts, the kelipos (impure spiritual shells) surround him more and more.
-He does not feel it, until one day he is cast away, and he does not even understand where it came from or how it suddenly started one morning.
-We saw how Korach, in a single second, turned the entire Jewish nation astray in one night, until Moshe Rabbeinu was left almost completely alone with only a small minyan (quorum).
+If a person does not guard his eyes and his thoughts, the kelipos (impure spiritual forces) surround him more and more.
+He doesn't feel it, until one day he is thrown off course, and he doesn't even understand where it came from or how it suddenly started one morning.
+We saw how Korach, in a single second, turned the entire Jewish people against Moshe in one night, until Moshe Rabbeinu was left almost completely alone with only a small minyan (quorum).

-On the other hand, souls can undergo a wondrous tikkun (rectification).
-Those souls of the tribe of Binyamin who were killed reincarnated for about 1,600 years from generation to generation.
-They endured suffering and spiritual refinement, until the choicest among them merited to achieve their tikkun and become the students in the yeshiva of Abaye—those holy Amoraim who transmitted the Shas and the Gemara to us.
+In contrast, souls can undergo a wondrous tikkun (rectification).
+Those souls of the tribe of Binyamin who were killed reincarnated from generation to generation for about 1,600 years.
+They underwent suffering and birurim (spiritual clarifications), until the most elite among them merited to achieve their tikkun and become the students in the yeshiva of Abaye—those holy Amoraim who transmitted the Shas and the Gemara to us.

 Part 2 of 2 — Lesson No. 63